-For many years I have been tightly bound to rather full notes in my preaching.
-However, I have long felt that this is to walk with crutches, and that it would be better to do without them.
+For many years I was tightly bound to rather full notes in my preaching.
+However, I came to se that this is to walk with crutches, and that it would be better to do without them.

 Jeffrey Arthurs discusses the pros and cons of preaching from notes.